 The sweet and nutty flavor of the lentil pasta perfectly complements this hearty sauce.

-I also think this sauce would work with spiralized sweet potato noodles or even zucchini noodles.
-It’s also a great way to add a fall-inspired twist to pizza night!
+It's also a tasty way to add a fall-inspired twist to pizza night!

 How to make pumpkin pasta sauce